Warren Spahn rumors, news

 -

 • This Day in Braves History: Atlanta retires Tom Glavine’s No. 47Photo by Scott Cunningham/Getty Images Braves Franchise History 1914 - Rabbit Maranville hits a 10th inning homer to give the Braves their ninth win in a row with a 5-4 victory over Pittsburgh.
 1973 - Warren Spahn and Roberto Clemente are inducted into the Hall of Fame.
 1973 - An exhibition game between the Brewers and Atlanta Braves draws more than 33,000.
-Hank Aaron homers for Atlanta,...2023Visit the page Tom Glavine
+Hank Aaron homers for Atlanta,...2023See more Tom Glavine

 -

 • This Day in Braves History: Max Fried wins first Gold Glove AwardPhoto by Rich von Biberstein/Icon Sportswire via Getty Images Braves Franchise History 1928 - Voters in Massachusetts approve Sunday baseball in Boston, provided that Braves Field is more than 1,000 feet from a church.
 This leaves Pennsylvania as the only state with no Sunday baseball in the major leagues.
-1960 - Warren Spahn finishes second in Cy Young voting to Vern Law, who finished 20...2023Click for news about Max Fried
+1960 - Warren Spahn finishes second in Cy Young voting to Vern Law, who finished 20...2023Check it out Max Fried

 -